MLMOD: Machine Learning Methods for Data-Driven Modeling in LAMMPS: Example Usage of the Package

-We give one basic example usage of the package in the case for modeling colloids using a mobility tensor $M$.
-The MLMOD package is invoked by using the "fix" command in LAMMPS, with this terminology historically motivated by algorithms for "fixing" molecular bonds as rigid each time-step.
-To set up the triggers for the MLMOD package during LAMMPS simulations a typical command would look like
+We give one basic example usage of the package in the case for modeling colloids using a mobility tensor \(M\).
+To set up the triggers for the \texttt{MLMOD} package during LAMMPS simulations a typical command would look like